NapoleonWils0n/cerberus/freebsd/freebsd-encrypted-device.md

 zfs set mountpoint=/usr/home/djwilcox/mnt crypt
 ```

-* mount the encrypted drive to home mnt
+* change the permission on the container

 ```
-zfs mount crypt
+sudo chmod -R djwilcox:djwilcox ~/mnt
 ```

 Finally, when you want to unmount, we also want to detach from GELI and detach from md:

 * zfs unmount